Ingress Protection Testing (IP Code Certification Testing)

-Ingress protection testing is a form of enclosure testing.
+Ingress protection regulatory compliance testing is a form of enclosure testing.
 Testing involves determining the level of protection against solids and liquids.
 The ingress protection standard test methods specify levels of dust resistance and water resistance.
 The level of protection is called the IP Code or ingress protection level.
 IP standards for International Protection marking.

 Electrical enclosure testing is extremely important.
 NEMA 250 identifies various levels of enclosures.
 For more information, please see our electrical enclosure ratings.
 At the end of the day, water ingress testing equipment is essential to user and consumer safety.